-A true 50/50 child custody plan involves both parents have the same amount of time with the children.
-This can be accomplished in with several different schedules the most popular being the following:
+A true 50/50 child custody plan gives both parents the same amount of time with their children.
+This can be accomplished using one of several different schedules, the most popular being the following:

-- 2-2-3: Each parent has two weekdays and they alternate three day weekends.
-The parents would swap each week either having the kids of Monday and Tuesday or Wednesday and Thursday.
+- 2-2-3: Each parent has two weekdays and they alternate three-day weekends.
+The parents swap each week, either having the kids on Monday and Tuesday or Wednesday and Thursday.

-- 5-2-2-5: Each parent has set weekdays of either Monday and Tuesday or Wednesday and Thursday and alternate three day weekends starting each Friday.
+- 5-2-2-5: Each parent has set weekdays of either Monday and Tuesday or Wednesday and Thursday and alternate three-day weekends beginning each Friday.